-Join Greg Sowell for an in-depth discussion in this video Hubs, bridges, and switches, part of Foundations of Networking: Network Media (WANs).
+Join Greg Sowell for an in-depth discussion in this video Hubs, bridges, and switches, part of Networking Foundations: Network Media (WANs).

 - Hubs, bridges and switches are the lower-level devices in a network, operating in layer one and two of the OSI model.
 Hubs are the grandfather of networking devices.
 Nothing more than a basic electrical repeater, hubs receive a signal from one port and forward that traffic at all other ports.
 In this fashion, they operate at layer one.
 One of the major weaknesses of a hub network, is that they utilize a single collision domain, running at half duplex.
 Only a single device can transmit at a time on the network.